listenzcc/World-trade-data-I/readme.md

 -   Every country trade with limited other countries.
     And there are not any country expanding to every other country.
--   The world has only little countries that dominates the international trading.
+-   The world has only little countries that dominate the international trading.

 ---